 3.1.
-Comparison of significance-tree models
+Comparison of compression schemes on sparse audio data

-In this section, we compare the performance of adaptively selected and fixed significance trees.
-The number of possible trees for our algorithm was set to $\mu = 65.536$ (equally sized) and $\mu = 1.048.576$ (logarithmically sized), respectively, as described in Section 2.3.
+In this section, we compare the performance of run-length coding, Huffman coding, arithmetic coding and adaptively selected and fixed significance trees on sparse audio representations.
+The parameters for the Huffman coding were set to 8 levels of allowed splitting.
+For our STC algorithm the number of possible trees was set to $\mu = 65.536$ (equally sized) and $\mu = 1.048.576$ (logarithmically sized), respectively, as described in Section 2.3.

-The audio signal was selected as the cha2.wav file [12] (mono, 16 bits, 48 kHz) and the bitrate was set to R = 96 kbps.
-An MDCT filterbank was used to remove the signal redundancy and the framesize was set to M = 1024.
+The audio signal was selected as the cha2.wav file [16] (mono, 16 bits, 48 kHz) and the bitrate was set to R = 96 kbps.
+To obtain a sparse signal representation of the audio signal a MDCT transform with a framesize M = 1024 was used.
+The MDCT of audio signals already results in a sparse signal representation ([17]) but to increase the sparseness we also used the Basis Pursuit algorithm ([1]) with an overcomplete MDCT-Basis, where the subband signals were oversampled by a factor of two.
 The frame bit budget R_f was computed as $R_f = \lfloor R \cdot M/Fs \rfloor$ where Fs is the sampling rate in Hz, yielding $R_f = 2048$ bits per frame for 96 kbps.
-The treeorder of the significance trees has been set to N = 4.
-As a quality measure, the frame-wise signal-to-noise ratio (SNR) was used, which was computed as the ratio of a frame's energy, divided by the energy of the reconstruction error in the frame.
-The two scenarios gave the results listed in Table 1.
+For the compression schemes to achieve the desired bitrate, a linear quantization of the MDCT coefficients has been applied.
+The tree order of the significance trees has been set to N = 4.
+As a performance measure, the frame-wise signal-to-noise ratio (SNR) was used, which was computed as the ratio of a frame's energy, divided by the energy of the reconstruction error in the frame.
+For the two scenarios, we obtained the results listed in Table 1.